 Many things can cause SCI.
 The more common injuries occur when the area of the spine or neck is bent or compressed, as in the following:

-Motor vehicle accidents, such as automobiles, motorcycles, and being struck as a pedestrian
+Motor vehicle accidents, such as cars, motorcycles, and being struck as a pedestrian

 Violence, such as gunshot or stab wounds